 Should You Buy A Cat Scratching Post, Pad, or Tree?

-It can be difficult to choose the best tool to satiate a cat's natural scratching instinct.
-With options ranging from simple pads to elaborate trees, how do you decide what’s best for your feline friend?
+Choosing the best cat scratching furniture for your feline friend can be tricky.
+With options ranging from simple cat scratch pads to elaborate cat tree, how do you decide what’s best?
 The answer truly depends on your needs, your cat's scratching habits, and the amount of space you have available.
 You might be searching for something that will meet your cat's needs and look good with your home's decor.

-Let’s break down the main differences between the three most common options available on the market: scratching posts, scratching pads, and scratching trees.
+Let’s break down the main differences between the three most common types of cat scratchers available on the market: scratching posts, scratching pads, and scratching trees.

 1. The Scratching Post